yassine20011/SPA-like-experience/README.md

 # Cyb3rPunk

-This an app that allows users to generate a random password based on the criteria they've selected. also helps users to test their password strength.

-The app use HTML, CSS, and Vanilla JavaScript, also most of the css is done with the help of Tailwind CSS.
+## App philosophy

-With the help of exress.js, the app is able to serve the static files, so the app can looks like (SPA) but it's not.
+The philosophy of is to look like a single page application, but it is not a single page application, it is a multi-page application, but the app is using the express.js to serve the static files to all the routes, so the app can looks like a single page application.

 ```javascript
 const express = require("express");